Eye Problems and Diseases

 Chalazion

-A swollen bump in the eyelid could be a chalazion.
+A swollen bump in the eyelid.
 Learn about causes and treatments.

 Color Blindness

-Learn the varieties of color deficiency and how to cope in our color-coded world.
+Learn the varieties of color vision deficiency and how to cope with color blindness.

 Corneal Ulcer